github-bowen/Audio-Processing-With-Torch/README.md

   - `train.py`: Contains a class `FeedForwardNet` and functions `download_mnist_datasets`, `train_one_epoch` and `train` which are used for downloading MNIST dataset and training them using FeedForwardNet model.
   - `feedforwardnet.pth`: Model saved from `train.py`.
   - `inference.py`: Contains a function `predict` for validating the model `feedforwardnet.pth`.
-  - `urban_sound_dataset.py`: Contains a class `UrbanSoundDataset` for loading `.wav` sound file in urbansound8k dataset and get the waveform signals and sample rates of each audio.
+  - `urban_sound_dataset.py`: Contains a class `UrbanSoundDataset` for loading `.wav` sound file in urbansound8k dataset and get the waveform signals, sample rates and mel-spectorgrams of each audio.

-## Some Environments Problems
+## Some Environmental Problems

 - Get `RuntimeError: No audio I/O backend is available.` message while running code `torchaudio.load(audio_sample_path)` at file `urban_sound_dataset.py`: